The Institute for Stuttering Treatment and Research (ISTAR)

 SpeechEasy is a patented, stuttering inhibiting, prosthetic device with digital technology that delivers Delayed Auditory Feedback (DAF) and/or Frequency Altered Feedback (FAF).
 This feedback has the effect of inhibiting stuttering and facilitating fluency while SpeechEasy is worn.
 Based on “choral speech”, SpeechEasy creates the illusion of speaking in unison with someone else.

-Certified Speech-Language Pathologists Holly Lomheim, Elizabeth Haynes, and Jessica Harasym O’Byrne, staff of the Institute for Stuttering Treatment & Research (ISTAR), bring over 50 years of combined experience assessing and treating stuttering and other speech disorders.
-All three clinicians are experienced in the assessment and fitting of SpeechEasy fluency devices for People Who Stutter.
+Certified Speech-Language Pathologists Holly Lomheim and Jessica Harasym O’Byrne of the Institute for Stuttering Treatment & Research (ISTAR), bring over 50 years of combined experience assessing and treating stuttering and other speech disorders.
+Both clinicians are experienced in the assessment and fitting of SpeechEasy fluency devices for People Who Stutter.

 Clinical Director Holly Lomheim joined ISTAR in 1994 and has been a member of the team ever since.
 Along with the planning and coordination of intensive and refresher stuttering clinics, the supervision of Speech-Language Pathology student training, and the presentation of stuttering research, Holly excels in delivering various types of stuttering therapy to children, teens and adults.
 In 2008, she received the award for Clinical Excellence presented by the Alberta Rehabilitation Coordinating Council.